japierreSWE/Lockbox_Local/README.md

 * Unlock and relock boxes
 * Import and export boxes

-The difference is that boxes do not self-destruct, so you can delay lock your passwords with no worries and no getting locked out of anything important to you.
+The difference is that boxes do not self-destruct, so you can delay lock your passwords with no worries of permanently losing them.

 ### How do I export boxes?